kavatibhagya/madikonda/README.md

-# madikonda
+# village

-A Website to show the information about my hometown.
+A website to showcase the own village.